AVSLab/basilisk/docs/installOptionalPackages.md

 # Installing Optional Packages{#installOptionalPackages}

+## Running unit and integrated tests via `pytest`

+The `pytest` program can run a series of test on python scripts that begin with `test_`.
+Install the `pytest` program with:

+`pip install pytest==3.6.1`

+Note that this version works properly with Basilisk, while currently the latest version has some bugs that impact some Basilisk tests.

 ## Graphing via datashader

 In order to run the full `datashader` capabilities of the  [Monte Carlo scenarios](@ref MonteCarloSimulation), you must run the following commands (either as sudo or with the `--user` flag):